-It’s practically a miracle how many of ours are (a) right next to highways and (b) exactly where you would have chosen to put them as a handy complement to our favourite forms of winter recreation.
+It’s practically a miracle how many of Canada’s hot springs are (a) right next to highways and (b) exactly where you would have chosen to put them as a handy complement to our favourite forms of winter recreation.
 Indeed, the frigid months are the best time to explore the benefits of a hot soak after a day of cavorting in the snow.

 Banff Upper Hot Springs are propitious in every way.
 Sitting at 1,585 metres, they are the nation’s highest, and their spectacular panorama includes one of our most-photographed peaks, Mt.
 Rundle.
 They’re also supremely historic.
 Commercial operations at the Upper Hot Springs date back to 1886, just one year after the establishment of Banff National Park.
 (The lower hot springs, today known as the Cave and Basin, date back to 1882, though the area, part of the National Historic Sites program, is closed to public bathing due, in part, to its status as a habitat for an endangered species of snail.)
 The 38°C waters of the Upper Hot Springs continue to draw an international clientele, so meeting visitors is part of the fun.
 And the old-timey rental swimsuits provide a reliable source of merriment.

 Radium Hot Springs are literally five metres from the Banff-Radium highway.
 (A rushing creek tends to drown out the passing vehicle sounds.)
 Situated in an ochre-coloured slash called Sinclair Canyon, there’s no view to speak of, yet the sheer rock walls make for a dramatic setting unaffected by wind.
 Radium is, thus, at its best when fat flakes of snow drift gently downward.
 Besides the soaking pool, there’s a 28°C pool for lap swimming.
 Although the springs are in Kootenay National Park, you don’t need a Parks Canada permit to visit.